10 Non-Metal Albums With Very Metal Album Artwork

 Wearing her love of Iron Maiden and Judas Priest on her bejewelled sleeve – and having famously collaborated with Metallica – Lady Gaga makes no secret of her own metal fandom.
 That’s presumably why the cover to her (frankly superb) sophomore LP looks like something out of a Rob Halford fever dream.
 Vaguely reminiscent of Priest’s own Painkiller cover (and definitely evocative of the two-wheeler the Brummie legends feature onstage every night) the avant-garde depiction of Gaga as an actual motorbike is a work of typically twisted brilliance.
 Track titles like Judas, Bloody Mary and, er, Heavy Metal Lover further disguise what’s actually a banging dance-pop masterpiece.

 7. FEVER RAY – PLUNGE

-Seriously, if we didn’t know better, we could genuinely have mistaken this cover for the second LP from Fever Ray (experimental electropop alter ego of The Knife’s Karin Dreijer) as something from the recent blackgaze resurgence.
+Seriously, if we didn’t know better, we could genuinely have mistaken this cover for the second LP from Fever Ray (experimental electropop alter ego of The Knife’s Karin Dreijer) as something from the blackgaze resurgence.
 The brainchild of Swedish designer Martin Falck, he’s alluded that he wanted to capture the shamelessness, bravery and unhinged energy of Dreijer’s music.
-They were values he felt held common-ground with the monsters of classic metal, though the downright odd (albeit quality) Scandi synth work doesn’t really plunge too far into the Northern Darkness.
+They were values he felt held common ground with the monsters of classic metal, though the downright odd (albeit quality) Scandi synth work doesn’t really plunge too far into the Northern Darkness.